May 312017

 Shortcode Inserter

-Step 2 ) The following window will be displayed after you clicked on the shopping cart icon from above.
+Step 2 ) The following window is displayed after you click on the shopping cart icon from above.
 This allows you to select from the following buttons.

 Shortcode Insert Options